- Summer: We are open from 7:30am to 7:00 pm Monday-Saturday and 8:30am to 6:00pm on Sunday.

 - Max vehicle height is 7 feet.

 - Any “rack” devices such as luggage racks, bicycle racks or work racks.

 - Any bicycle, wheelchair or other “rack” affixed to the rear of the vehicle.
 Trailer hitches should be removed before entering the car wash to ensure our equipment is able to clean the back of the vehicle.

 - Vehicles that exceed the size requirement for vehicle height, width or tire width.

 - Vehicles with excessive body damage.

 Yes, our wash is safe for soft tops.

-The short answer is NO. Brightworks advanced process will not make swirl marks or scratches on your vehicle’s finish.
-We have invested in the most innovative and safe equipment so that we can provide a clean, shiny car without damage, scratches, or swirl marks.
+The short answer is NO. Brightworks advanced process will not create swirl marks or scratches on your vehicle’s finish.
+We have invested in the most innovative car wash equipment so that we can provide a clean, shiny car without damage, scratches, or swirl marks.

 The longer answer concerning swirl marks will help you understand what they are and why we can confidently say that our equipment does NOT create swirl marks.